 Serving Suggestions for Black Bean and Salmon Tostadas

 This tostada recipe can be a satisfying meal on its own, as it contains complex carbohydrates, healthy protein, and filling fats.
-If you would like to add a side dish, we recommend serving tostadas with roasted vegetables or some fresh fruit.
+If you would like to add a side dish, we recommend serving tostadas with roasted vegetables, a side salad, or some fresh fruit.

 How to Store Leftover Salmon Tostadas